-of them equal to one if the woman says she participates in that particular decision category, and zero otherwise (the decisions may be made solely or jointly).
-Appendix C.1 provides summary statistics of all these variables.
+The outcome variables are indices that aggregate twelve indicator variables, each of them equal to one if the woman says she participates in that particular decision category, and zero otherwise (the decisions may be made solely or jointly).
+Panel A of Table 4 provides summary statistics of these twelve variables.

 The first outcome variable is an index that combines the twelve variables using the first component of a principal component analysis (PCA index).
 Secondly, I treat women's decision-making power as a construct with a potential multidimensional structure and use exploratory factor analysis (EFA).
-The EFA results indicate that four dimensions emerge from the data (Table C2).
-The first factor relates to children's decisions (education, health, and clothes).
-The second factor aggregates female-related decisions (whether she should work or not, use of contraceptives, and money given to the woman's family).
-The third factor aggregates money given to the husband's family, whether the husband should work, husband's clothing, and decisions on large household expenditures, all of the decisions in which women report the least power over (Table C1).
-Finally, I use the correspondent factor loadings to combine the different decisions in four aggregate measures of decision-making (Laajaj and Macours 2021).
+The EFA results indicate that four dimensions emerge from the data (Table C1).16 I use the correspondent factor loadings to combine the different decisions in four aggregate measures of decision-making (Laajaj and Macours 2021).
 Hence, I consider five outcome variables in total (the PCA index and the four aggregates based on the EFA analysis).

-Columns (1) and (2) of Table 6 report the $\hat{\gamma}$ s of equation (12) where the outcome variable is described in the left row.
-Column (3) presents summary statistics of the correspondent outcome variables.
-The results show that exposure to local violence had a negative effect on women's self-reported decision-making power, both when measured as an aggregate (PCA index), and when isolating the different factors.
-The aggregate approach using PCA and EFA, as opposed to analyzing each decision separately, allows a more nuanced measure of intra-household decision-making by accounting for the joint distribution of responses across decisions (Kline 2014; Seymour and Peterman 2018) and minimizes the risk of type-I errors.
-Still, as
+Panel B of Table 4 report the effect of homicides on women's decision-making power from estimating equation (8), the outcome variables are described in the left row.
+The results show that exposure to local violence had a negative effect on women's self-reported decision-making power, both when measured as an aggregate (PCA index), and when isolating the different factors.17 The aggregate approach using PCA and EFA, as opposed to analyzing each decision separately, allows a more nuanced measure of intrahousehold decision-making by accounting for the joint distribution of responses across decisions (Kline 2014; Seymour and Peterman 2018) and minimizes the risk of type-I errors.
+Still, as a robustness check to understand the underlying sources of variation,